 Details

-PAF is calculated as the difference between the estimate for the reference subgroup and the setting average, divided by the setting average and multiplied by 100.
-For more information on this inequality measure see Schlotheuber, A., & Hosseinpoor, A. R. (2022) below.
+PAF is calculated as the difference between the estimate for the reference subgroup and the mean (e.g. the national average), divided by the mean and multiplied by 100.
+For more information on this inequality measure see Schlotheuber (2022) below.

 Type of summary measure: Complex; relative; weighted